Luke 4

 See Comments Mark 1:23-27.

-Give attention to the answer the Lord has given; the beloved Son of God used simple words to order the dark side, and they obeyed.
+Give attention to the answer the Lord has given.
+The beloved Son of God uses simple words to order the dark side, and they obey.

-Give attention to the answer the Lord has given; the beloved Son of God used simple words to order the dark side, and they obeyed.
+Give attention to the answer the Lord has given.
+The beloved Son of God uses simple words to order the dark side, and they obey.

 And amazement came upon all, and they spoke to one another, saying, What this word that with authority and power He commands the unclean spirits, and they come out?